-- Battering Ram – increases the damage done by ramming by 30 percent
+- Battering Ram – increases damage done by ramming

-- Off-Road Driving – improves the acceleration on off-road terrain by 10 percent
+- Off-Road Driving – improves acceleration on off-road terrain

-- Spin to Win – improves the hull traverse speed by 10 percent
+- Spin to Win – improves hull traverse speed

-- Do the Twist – improves the turret traverse speed by 10 percent
+- Do the Twist – improves turret traverse rate

-- Rapid Fire – improves the reload time by 5 percent
+- Rapid Fire – improves rate of fire

-- Preparation – improves the ammo swap speed by 20 percent
+- Preparation – improves ammo swap speed (changing one type of ammunition to another)

-- Secured Ammunition – improves the ammo rack hitpoints by 40 percent
+- Secured Ammunition – improves ammo rack hitpoints

 The crew skills and level bonuses multiply one another.
-If a level 5 loader (5 percent loading time bonus) selects the Rapid Fire skill (another 5 percent loading time bonus), the resulting bonus will be (1.05 times 1.05) = 10.25 percent.
 Please note that for vehicles without a separate loader, there are two possible cases: